Chris Galanos

 Chris Galanos (born February 7, 1982) was the pastor of Experience Life in Lubbock, Texas.
 He was named the youngest mega-church pastor in the country.
 The church was founded in his living room in 2007.
+In the fall of 2019, Experience Life supposedly started meeting in many homes across West Texas, yet they do not advertise how to attend one of these churches.
+Their website is focused solely on monetary donations.